← Thought Leadership

 Does NIS2 apply to my business?

-NIS2 applies to medium-sized and larger entities in a defined list of essential and important sectors — plus some entities regardless of size.
-Here is how to tell if you are in scope.
+NIS2 applies to medium-sized and larger entities in a defined list of essential and important sectors, plus some entities regardless of size.
+Here is how to check whether you are in scope, sector first, then size.

 Martin Foerster